-The most reliable, academically proven way to evaluate the risk and return of a portfolio is the Fama/French Three-Factor Model.
-The Three-Factor Model is a fancy way of summarizing that the stocks are riskier than bonds, small companies are riskier than large, and value companies are riskier than growth companies.
+The most reliable and academically-proven way to evaluate the risk and return of a portfolio is the Fama/French Three-Factor Model.
+The gist of the Three-Factor Model is that stocks are riskier than bonds, small companies are riskier than large, and value companies are riskier than growth companies.
 The Three-Factor Model is said to explain 96% of all market returns; that is, we can look at the performance of a portfolio and attribute most of its return to some combination of those factors.

 Therefore, according to the Three Factor Model, PE is heavily weighted towards Stocks, Small Stocks, and Value Stocks – all risk factors that have the highest expected return within the model.

-Now that we have identified Private Equity’s risk profile according to the Three Factor Model, let’s go back to 1993 (where the PE performance chart begins) and compare PE Index returns with the returns of PE’s publicly traded counterpart -- the US Small Value company index.
+Now that we have identified Private Equity’s risk profile according to the Three Factor Model, let’s go back to 1993 (where the PE performance chart begins) and compare PE Index returns with the returns of PE’s publicly traded counterpart: the US Small Value company index.

 As you can see, while the Cambridge US Private Equity Index compounded return for this period was 14.3% annualized, the Dimensional US Small Value Index returned 13.87%.
 Not far off!
 We just demonstrated that the Fama/French Three-Factor model was able to explain 97% of the Private Equity returns!
 But what about the 0.43% outperformance of PE over this time period?
 Are there other risks inherent in PE investments that don't exist with with public Small and Value companies?
 Let’s take a look.